 At first glance, one is a bit surprised by the austere interface.
 Here, no flashy colours that jump out at you, or big buttons to catch your eye.

 Beaver Builder is all about minimalism.
-And that's not bad.
-The extension is very simple to use.
+And that’s not bad.
+The plugin is very simple to use.
 It takes 5 minutes to understand the location of the menus and the functioning of our dear Beaver.

 Simple and efficient.
 If needed, the documentation is very complete.

 On the user side, I noticed two main drawbacks.
-The first is the location of the main menu of the extension, where the modules and templates are located.
+The first is the location of the main menu of the plugin, where the modules and templates are located.
 It impinges on the contents, making handling a bit less comfortable.

 The second downside is the lack of customization of the modules.
 Let’s take the example of an icon.
 You will be able to set its base color, hover color, a gradient or its size.
 And that’s pretty much it.

-The ability to import/export created designs
+The possibility to import/export created designs

 I’ll tell you something: I hate wasting my time.
 I think it’s the same for you, isn’t it?

 Good news: Beaver Builder has thought of us clock neurotics (yes, I include you among the neurotics so I don’t feel too lonely).